sunnatTuychiyev/Mazzaly_backend/README.md

 ```

 Translations use the optional `googletrans` library if it is installed.
 Without it the helper falls back to a small built-in dictionary.
+Translation
+results are cached in memory to speed up repeated requests.
 For best
 results install `googletrans`:

 ```bash